hsf-training/hsf-training-ssh-webpage/index.md

 ## Prerequisites

-Basic knowledge of the Unix Shell, e.g., from the [carpentry course](https://swcarpentry.github.io/shell-novice/)
+Basic knowledge of the Unix Shell, e.g., from the [HSF Training course](https://hsf-training.github.io/hsf-training-unix-shell/00-setup.html)

 ## About This Training